gastyft/gastyft/README.md

 ## 🌎🗣️📚 Idiomas:
-### Inglés medio.
+### Intermediate English.

 ## 🔭 Proyecto e-commerce con CRUD y JWT.
-La pagina utiliza una API gratuita por lo que tarda 4 minutos en reactivarse.
+The page uses a free API so it takes 4 minutes to reactivate
 ## https://proyectcarritogastyft1.web.app

-## 🌱 Actualmente estudiando Tecnicatura en Programación en la UTN Mar del Plata.
+## 🌱 I'm taking an Advanced Testing course with SQL and tools.
-## 🌱 Realizando curso de desarrollo web de Miscrosoft: ASP .NET WebForms.
+## 🌱 I'm also taking a web development course from Microsoft: C# ASP .NET WebForms.
-## 🌱 Realizando curso de Testing Avanzado QA con herramientas.
+## 🌱 I'm also taking an QA Advanced Testing course.